1. Online Shopping Scam

 - You shouldn't be helping third parties transfer money around.

 And if the job sounds too good to be true, it probably is.

 Forex, a place for the trade of currencies is a popular choice of investment.
 It can be very profitable in the long run and like all other forms of investment, it requires hard work and experience.

 However, certain miracle softwares in the market today are claiming to help you achieve the impossible.
 The promise of investing a small sum to earn an unlimited amount of money should already send people running.
 But people still get duped by these fancy promises.

 Also, take precaution on forex brokers who claim they come from regulated companies.
 You might never be able to see your money again should you credit your funds into the wrong hands.
 Only trust reputable companies and do a little research before making decisions.

 Phishing is not a typo of fishing.
 It is a fraudulent attempt to steal personal information like your username and password of bank account.
 The scammers usually come up with a very legitimate looking email, commonly informing recipients to update their information to enhance their user experience.

 After clicking the link, you will be redirected to a fake website with the same interface and outlook of the original online banking website.

 Should you receive this kind of email, just give a call to your bank and verify the authenticity of it.
 Remember to call the number from the bank's verified website and not the number provided in the email.

-Scams often prey on the greed and carelessness of consumers.
+Scams often prey on the greed and carelessness of consumers or even on Loanstreet.
+This happend to us in the first half of 2019.
 Should you receive anything fishy or scammy, remember to practice wisdom and always research when in doubt.
 Stay safe and don’t become another statistic to these scams.